a.custom-link:hover, a.custom-link:focus { text-decoration: underline; }

 Sarah Kautz

 Sarah V. Kautz, PhD, LCSW, is the Program Coordinator for PEET.
 She earned her doctorate in clinical social work from the Institute of Clinical Social Work.
 She has worked in program evaluation for more than five years.
-Her research interests include working with various stigmatized groups (such as families in the child welfare system or overweight or obese children) and historically marginalized populations (such as children and families who have family members incarcerated).
+Her research interests include interventions for children and families and chronic diseases.

 CCTSI logo